felipejsborges/cs50_challenges/mario/README.md

 </div>

 ### What is? 🤔
-A program that receives a height of a stairs and returns it on console.
+A program that gets a height and returns the corresponding stairs on console.
 For example:<br>

 <br>
 <div align="center">
 	<img src="./.github/mariostair.png" alt="mariostair" width="15%"/>